Gathering Data#

 LANGSEARCH_REGEX_FILTER_MIDDLEWARE_ALLOW = ["^docs\.python\.org"]

-Normally, it also makes sense to duplicate everything in LANGSEARCH_WEB_SPIDER_LINK_EXTRACTOR_ALLOW
+Normally, it also makes sense to duplicate everything in LANGSEARCH_WEB_SPIDER_LINK_EXTRACTOR_ALLOW and

-settings to ensure that you don’t index
+LANGSEARCH_WEB_SPIDER_LINK_EXTRACTOR_DENY in the RegexFilterMiddleware settings to ensure that you don’t index

 unwanted URLs due to a redirection.